 Options 1 & 2 give BUF the AFC East.
 Due to head-to-head, BUF is guaranteed to finish ahead of MIA in the division if they tie in record.
 Thus, option 3 puts BUF up on record alone, with the exception of MIA, who doesn’t need to lose a game.

-NENE - 3 options at 10-7
+NE - 3 options at 10-7

 Option 1